MonoTAKD: Teaching Assistant Knowledge Distillation for Monocular 3D Object Detection: Experiments

 \subsection{Main Results}

-\textbf{KITTI3D.} We demonstrate the effectiveness of our~\model on the KITTI test set for the Car category in Table~\ref{tab:main} and for the Pedestrian and Cyclist categories in Table~\ref{tab:ped_cyc}.
+\textbf{Results on KITTI3D.} We demonstrate the effectiveness of our~\model on the KITTI test set for the Car category in Table~\ref{tab:main}.
 First,~\model outperforms the second-best result by +2.30, +2.06, and +1.21 in $AP_{3D}$, by +1.88, +3.34, +2.26 in $AP_{BEV}$ under easy, moderate, and hard difficulty levels, respectively.
-When compared to CMKD~\cite{cmkd}, the previous top-performing knowledge distillation (KD) method,~\model, consistently surpasses CMKD, achieving +2.82, +2.44, +1.21 improvements in $AP_{3D}$ across all difficulty levels.
-Moreover, we observe a significant performance gain above all the proceeding depth-guided methods.
-For instance, with respect to MonoDETR~\cite{monodetr}, our model achieves a notable increase of +2.93 (21.58\%) in $AP_{3D}$ under the hard level.
-Furthermore, we also accomplish state-of-the-art performance in non-car categories in Table~\ref{tab:ped_cyc} despite class-imbalanced conditions.
+When compared to CMKD, the top-performing KD-based method, MonoTAKD, consistently surpasses CMKD, achieving +2.82, +2.44, +1.21 improvements in $AP_{3D}$ across all difficulty levels.
+Moreover, we observe a significant performance gain over all proceeding depth-guided methods.
+For instance, with respect to MonoDETR, our model achieves a notable increase of +2.93 (21.58\%) in $AP_{3D}$ under the hard level.

-Our successful performance lies in the incorporation of intra-modal distillation (IMD) and cross-modal residual distillation (CMRD), which provide the student model with rich visual knowledge and 3D spatial cues.
-This combined approach enhances both the semantic information and understanding of 3D scene geometry for the student model. \definecolor{Gray}{gray}{0.85}
+Our successful performance lies in incorporating intra-modal distillation (IMD) and cross-modal residual distillation (CMRD), which provide the student model with rich 3D visual knowledge and crucial 3D spatial cues.
+This combined approach enhances both the semantic information and understanding of 3D scene geometry for the student model.
+Note that the results for other classes (Pedestrian and Cyclist) are provided in the supplementary material.

-To improve the transferability and to generalize the application of MonoTAKD on real-world scenes, we explore the performance of MonoTAKD in a semi-supervised manner.
-Following LPCG~\cite{lpcg}, we generate pseudo labels with KITTI raw data (42K unlabeled data) to add additional training data and further boost the performance of our approach.
-As illustrated in Table~\ref{tab:semi}, our~\model surpasses CMKD by 1.31/3.85, 2.57/6.49, and 1.50/5.68 in $AP_{3D}$/$AP_{BEV}$ in three difficulty levels.
-Owing to MonoTAKD's outstanding performance in semi-supervised settings, it is evident that our distillation method adeptly extracts valuable 3D features from unlabeled data.
-Thus, comprehensive guidance is provided for the student model across all difficulty levels.

-\textbf{nuScenes.} To increase the competitiveness of MonoTAKD and to extend the comprehensiveness of our evaluation, we also examine the performance of MonoTAKD on the nuScenes benchmark.
-We summarize our results on nuScenes val set in Table~\ref{tab:nus}.
-According to the table, our approach significantly outperforms BEVDepth~\cite{bevdepth} by 4.7 \% NDS and 2.4 \% mAP.
-This signifies the potential for our designed feature distillation losses to be further extended from the monocular to the multi-view camera setting.
-Overall, under the same image resolution, the performance of MonoTAKD surpasses all its counterparts by a notable margin.
+\textbf{Results on nuScenes.} We further evaluate MonoTAKD on the nuScenes val set, as shown in Table~\ref{tab:nus}.
+For consistent and effective distillation, we use CenterPoint as the LiDAR-based teacher and employ CaDDN for both the TA and student models, as validated in Table~\ref{tab:diff_TA_teacher}.